 “The EcoVadis assessment could be the ideal sustainability catalyst for your organisation, driving transparency, collaboration and impactful climate action.”

-As pressure grows on companies to provide more transparent disclosure on a range of environmental, social, and governance issues, the importance of EcoVadis will continue to increase.
+And as pressure grows on companies to provide more transparent disclosure on a range of environmental, social and governance issues, the importance of EcoVadis will continue to increase.
+In this blog, we discuss what you need to know about this key sustainability rating framework and the benefits it can bring your business.

 Understanding the EcoVadis rating system

-Companies are assessed in four key themes: Environment, Labour and Human Rights, Ethics and Sustainable Procurement.
+The assessment is structured around four key themes: Environment, Labour and Human Rights, Ethics and Sustainable Procurement.
 Within these themes, there are a number of sub-themes or ‘activated criteria’ against which your organisation will be measured.
 Similarly to ‘material topics’ in other reporting frameworks, criteria are ‘activated’ depending on the industry in which you operate and the specifics of your company.

+Possible activated criteria include energy use and GHG emissions, biodiversity, water use, product end-of-life management and working conditions.
 For example, for a company that manufactures children’s toys, product end-of-life would be one of the activated criteria in its assessment.
 However, for a service-based company providing IT support, product end-of-life wouldn’t be so relevant.
-This targeted assessment approach ensures that only the meaningful impacts are taken into consideration.1
+This targeted assessment approach ensures that only the meaningful impacts are taken into consideration.[1]

 Get to know the EcoVadis scoring methodology